swarmfund/networkdemocracy/README.md

 ```

 Now you will just have to give *Latexaddmacros* and *Latexpullmacros* within your GIT project folder to add or update the macros, respectively.

+### Acknowledgments ###

+These macros are originally based on the ones developed by Stefano Gogioso and William Zeng.

 ### Who do I talk to? ###